SensehacK/dev-cheatsheet/ios/library/framework_errors.md

 ## Library duplicate Choosing one

 So somethings there are two frameworks being added in Xcode dynamic library but it leads to linking error.
 We are having this issue because SPM internal dependencies dependency hasn't exposed it appropriately as a framework.
-So hence the frameworks are being added twice since the framework team didn't expose the PromiseKit properly so we had to explicitly add the `framework` in order to get the right xcframework.
+So hence the frameworks are being added twice since the framework team didn't expose the PromiseKit properly so we had to explicitly add the `framework` in order to get the right `xcframework`.

 ```log
 objc[17097]: Class _ is implemented in both TestUI.app/Frameworks/other.framework/) and TestUI.app/TestUI (0x1026b3620).
 One of the two will be used.
 Which one is undefined.